hoganld/omarchy-fcitx-dresscode/README.md

 ## Attributions
 The Fcitx theme files in this project are based on the excellent collection provided by [Catppuccin Fcitx](https://github.com/catppuccin/fcitx5).

+And of course, a big thank-you to David Heinemeier Hansson for Omarchy.

 ## License

 MIT.
 Do what you want.